 - It is from; ACCOUNTING OFFICER, C.D.
 ORDNANCE DEPOT, and has the reference number SA/98/1 of 1 written on the bottom of the tag.

 - The ACCOUNTING OFFICER, C.D.
 ORDNANCE DEPOT has been placed on the tag by a rubber stamp in blue or purple ink, probably a job allotted to a very junior storekeeper on a slow day to keep them occupied.

-- Based in Linton Camp, The Central Districts Ordnance Depot was the Depot responsible to the NZ Army units based in the Central Districts from 1946.
-Some it’s functions are still carried out by 21 Supply Company, Royal New Zealand Army Logistic Regiment.
+- Based in Linton Camp, The Central Districts Ordnance Depot was the Depot responsible for the NZ Army units based in the Central Districts from 1946.
+Some of its functions are still carried out by 21 Supply Company, Royal New Zealand Army Logistic Regiment.

-- The reference number would able to cross-refer to the documentation relating to the package.
+- The reference number allowed cross-referencing of the documentation relating to the package.